Valve Index: Development

+Tracking beacons for the controllers and headset were conceptualised and designed by Alan Yates, with the blueprints later shown at the 2016 Hackaday Supercon.
+Using infrared, multiple placed "beacons" can triangulate the location of the user and controllers, this was achieved with the use of a spinning mirror system bouncing IR into the surrounding area.
+Early challenges included finding a functional rotation speed of the mirror, and sourcing parts for mass production, instead of relying on eBay as they had up until that point.
+Early versions faced quality issues.
+Valve adopted the first revision, by this time known as Lighthouse Base Stations.
+By replacing certain parts of the internal design, Valve was able to reduce the production cost.
+The previous version had used a sync blinker system, which caused interference between beacons placed in the same setup.
+By changing to a "sync-on-beam" design, data encoded on sweeps, resolved the interference issue.
+Dropping one of the rotators to establish two beams from one light, meant that the required internal cabling of the beacons was simplified.
+Valve's changes to the first revision widened field of view and facilitated an easier setup for the end user.

 Release

+An error on the Steam store page for the Valve Index listed a release date of 15 June 2019 initially.
+The headset eventually released on 28 June 2019, priced at for the full kit containing the headset itself, Knuckles controllers and tracking sensors.
 The Valve Index sold an estimated 149,000 sets in 2019.
-103,000 were in the fourth quarter following the announcement of Valve's flagship VR game, Half-Life: Alyx, which was made free to Index owners.
+103,000 were in the fourth quarter following the announcement of Valve's flagship VR game, Half-Life: Alyx, which was made free to Index owners, so that they could get the best possible experience with the title, whilst also giving access to limited time exclusive content in-game.
 The sudden demand caused the unit to be sold out in all 31 countries except Japan in January 2020.
 While Valve had anticipated supply for many of those that had ordered the Index in time for the March 2020 release of Half-Life: Alyx, the COVID-19 pandemic slowed production, which left Valve with a reduced number of units available on the release date.
 As of January 2025, 13.2% of the VR units connected to Steam are Valve Index sets.

 Technical specifications

 Display

 The headset has dual 1440 x 1600 LCDs with full RGB per pixel and low persistence global backlight illumination (0.330 ms at 144 Hz).
 It includes dual-element canted Fresnel lenses and provides a combined resolution of 2880 x 1600.
 The panels are full RGB and support refresh rates of 80, 90, 120, or 144 Hz.
 The estimated field of view is 108°.
 The panels and lenses can be adjusted horizontally to change the user's inter-pupillary distance (IPD) using a physical slider beneath the displays, with an IPD adjustment range of 58 to 70 mm.